-The Mission Court Apartments is a proposed 65-unit 9% TCAC project in the City of Tulare.
+The Mission Court Apartments is a 65-unit 9% TCAC project in the City of Tulare.
 The project is located between Bardsley and Morrison Avenues.
-The project utilizes multiple layers of financing, including a \$2.75 million dollars of MTW funding as a project-residual-receipts loan.
-The project includes 24 two-bedroom units, 33 three-bedroom units and 8 four-bedroom units.
-It begin to lease up in February 2020.
+The project utilized multiple layers of financing, including a \$2.75 million dollars of MTW funding as a project-residual-receipts loan.
+The project consists of 24 two-bedroom units, 33 three-bedroom units and 8 four-bedroom units.
+The project is currently fully leased.